 Cole had possible opportunities to remain in the EPL with interest from Tottenham, Queens Park Rangers and Aston Villa, but he chose to go for a new opportunity in France.

-Roque Santa Cruz is heading to Real Betis of La Liga
+Roque Santa Cruz: From Manchester City to Real Betis

 Poor Roque Santa Cruz.
 He was a solid striker for Blackburn and a much in-demand transfer target after three seasons with the Rovers.